innolitics/rdm/rdm/init_files/documents/software_plan.md

 7. **Merging the Request**

     Merge the pull request into the main branch, resolving any conflicts that arise.
-Once the branch has been merged successfully, delete the branch in GitHub [[62304:5.1.5 and 62304:5.6.1]].
+Once the branch has been merged successfully, delete the branch in GitLab [[62304:5.1.5 and 62304:5.6.1]].

 **Output:** Changes merged into the main branch

 **Verified by:** Depends on the changes

-**Verifcation tasks:**
+**Verification tasks:**

 1. **Pull Request Message**